 The original aim of the society was to “provide a means for more extended cultivation in thought and language, for social advancement, and promotion of good fellowship.”
 By the early 1920s, the fraternity’s aims had evolved “to create an interest in good literature, to strengthen moral character, and to promote social welfare through the true spirit of brotherhood.”

-In 1987, after about 15 years of dormancy, the Zeta chapter at SUNY New Paltz was re-established as Delphic of Gamma Sigma Tau Fraternity.
+In 1987, the Zeta chapter at SUNY New Paltz was re-established as the Delphic of Gamma Sigma Tau multicultural fraternity.
 It is the second fraternity in the nation to officially promote multicultural diversity within collegiate institutions and the first truly multicultural fraternity to be formed on the East Coast.

-This organization honorably pursues the sustained dignity, equality, and unity amonGST all races and creeds.
+We hope you can join us in friendship, fellowship, and fidelity as we honorably pursue sustained dignity, equality, and unity amonGST all races and creeds.